 What Is a Vision Board?

 Since the release of the 2006 book (and film) The Secret, vision boards have grown in popularity.
-A vision board is a collage of visual images or words that represent the life you want to live.
+A vision board is a collage of visual images or words that represent the life you want to live, like a dream board.
 Quite literally, it is a tangible representation of the vision you have for yourself.
 You can make one by hand—think old-school magazine cutouts on a bulletin board—or you can make one digitally, via a website like Pinterest.
 What matters is that you manually create it (no one else can do it for you), and that it excites you when you see it.
 It can represent your vision for a particular area of your life (i.e., your career), or your whole life in general.

 How Does It Work?

 You know how when you get a new car, you see that particular make and model everywhere you go?
 That’s because you have put your attention on something specific, and are unconsciously scanning the world for items that match it.
 It’s not that those cars were never there; it’s simply that you never noticed them before.

 So it makes sense then, that if you put your attention and focus your feelings on the images in your vision board (e.g., pictures of your dream trip to Hawaii) that the energy of that thing will more likely be in your awareness (e.g., commercials for Hawaiian Airlines might keep popping up on your TV, or your job might unexpectedly send you there for a work project).